Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 EDA answered following question about hotel booking:

-1.From which country most of the bookings were done?/n 2.Which hotel have the most of the repeat guest?
+1.From which country most of the bookings were done?

+2.Which hotel have the most of the repeat guest?

 3.Which hotel bookings has higher cancellation rate?

 4.How many types of customer are there while booking for hotel?

 5.How many options are there while booking a hotel?
 Which one is booked the most?

 6.From which market segment booking was done?

 7.Which distribution chanels is most used by customer while booking hotel?

 8.Which is the most ordered/served meal in hotels?

 9.Which deposit type was most preferred by the customers for hotel booking?

 10.Through which agent most of the bookings were done?

 11.In which year most of the customes arrived in both hotel?

 12.In which of the month most of the custromers arrived?Which is the least favourable month for customers to visit hotel?

 13.In which hotel most the customers arrived?

 14.Which age group is most likely to book hotel?

 15.

 # Conclusion